NickTimosh/sql_active_and_churn_students/README.md

 ![Screenshot 2023-04-19 201024](https://user-images.githubusercontent.com/116592259/233165468-2fbac4bc-e8ed-46bb-8898-361bdff86ddf.png)

+The most challenging part of the project was to track and update the balance for each student whenever events such as lesson attendance, purchases and other activities occurred.
+I collected information on 50,000 active students and 2,000,000 related events to achieve the goal.
+Tha allowed me to calculate cumulative balances for each student and each event.

 ## Terms and Definitions

 * Active students - all students with scheduled lessons for the given month